 Obey U.S. laws and the regulations governing your F-1 student status.

 Your passport must be valid for 6 months into the future at all times while in the U.S. You should contact the consulate of your home country if your passport will be expiring.
 Report a lost or stolen passport to the police right away, as your government may require a police report before issuing a new passport.

 An I-20 is issued by the U.S. school you attend and allows you to apply for an F-1 visa, enter/re-enter the U.S. to pursue your program of study, and prove you are in the U.S. legally.

 The information on your I-20 must remain current at all times throughout your study.

-Contact ISS immediately if:
+Contact our office immediately if:

-- There are changes to your field of study (major/minor) or legal name.
+There are changes to your field of study (major/minor) or legal name.

 Your F-1 visa is permission to enter the U.S. as a student, and can be expired while you remain in the U.S. to pursue your program of study.
 A visa can only be secured at a U.S. consulate, and ISS recommends that you apply in your home country.
-A list of U.S. consulates worldwide are available on our Resource page.

 The I-94 electronic record and a current I-20 are what allow you to remain in the United States as an F-1 student.
 You will have an electronic I-94 record, which documents that dates every time you enter and leave the U.S..
 The I-94 record is the only way to prove that you have entered the U.S. legally.
 You can obtain your I-94 record at www.cbp.gov/I94 .
 A stamp with the date/place you entered the U.S. legally should be placed in your passport at the Port of Entry.